Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Reduction to clean directed families of frames

 \section{Reduction to clean directed families of frames}

 The goal of this section is to prove Lemmas \ref{lem:frame-geometry} and \ref{lem:frame-clean}.
-To make the description simpler, we are going to partition a family of frames with bounded clique number into a bounded number of subfamilies with the property that the connected components of each subfamily are directed (but the directions of different components do not necessarily agree).
+To make the description simpler, we are going to partition a family of frames with bounded clique number into a bounded number of subfamilies with the property that the connected components of each subfamily are directed, but the directions of different components may be different.
 Let $\xi(\cgF)$ denote the minimum size of such a partition of a family of frames $\cgF$.
-It is enough to bound $\xi(\cgF)$, because we can gather the connected components of a partition class that have the same direction, thus turning each partition class into four directed families.
+It is enough to bound $\xi(\cgF)$, because we can gather the connected components of each partition class that have the same direction, thus turning each partition class into at most four directed families.
 This way we will obtain the bound of $4\xi(\cgF)$ on the size of a partition of $\cgF$ into directed families.